-Stock market today: Asian shares slide after tech, rising oil prices drag Wall St lower
+Stock market today: World shares slip ahead of update on US consumer inflation

 Stocks have been see-sawing in recent weeks amid the revived uncertainty about whether the Federal Reserve is done with its avalanche of hikes to interest rates.
 The central bank has already pushed its main interest rate to the highest level in more than two decades, trying to get inflation back down to its target of 2%.

-High interest rates work to undercut inflation by slowing anentire economy and knocking down prices for stocks and other investments.
+High interest rates work to undercut inflation by slowing an entire economy and knocking down prices for stocks and other investments.

 Inflation has subsided from a peak of more than 9% last year, but a recent surge in oil prices has undermined that process and could compel the Federal Reserve to act again to tame inflation, Stephen Innes of SPI Asset Management said in a commentary.